-Hilary practices employment law, bringing a diverse legal background to her work.
-During law school she summered with a litigation boutique in downtown Toronto.
-She completed her articling program inhouse at a municipality, where she developed an interest in workplace and human rights law.
+Hilary Page practices employment law, bringing a diverse legal background to her work.
+During law school, she summered with a litigation boutique in downtown Toronto.
+She completed her articling program in-house at a municipality, where she developed an interest in workplace and human rights law.

 Hilary was called to the Ontario bar in 2013.
 She has a law degree from Queen’s University and an honours Bachelor of Arts degree from the University of Toronto where she majored in English Literature and minored in French and Women and Gender Studies.
 Hilary also spent a year at McGill University and has a certificate in professional Chef Training from George Brown College in Toronto.

-Sandi is the firm’s Director of Everything.
-She handles all administrative matters, billing, marketing and client development.
-With 30 years experience, she is our go-to on most day-to-day matters in the firm.
+Sandi Gerrard is the firm’s Office Manager.
+She handles all administrative matters, marketing and client development.
+With over 30 years experience in the legal and business world, she understands the importance of delivering an excellent client experience.
 Sandi easily embraces new technology and is a big fan of the virtual office environment.